Hamburger-coder/sign-up-form/README.md

 # Credits

+The fern photo: <a href="https://unsplash.com/@haliewestphoto">Halie West</a> on <a href="https://unsplash.com/photos/green-leaf-plant-in-close-up-photography-25xggax4bSA">Upslash</a>
-<a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Robot icons created by Freepik - Flaticon</a>
+The robot icon: <a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Robot icons created by Freepik - Flaticon</a>